jwhiteman/lucidsimple-blog/_posts/2016-01-10-connecting-two-nodes-in-elixir.md

 In reality, I wouldn't use `spawn` and `:global` in this manner.
 But this is a convenient way to demonstrate the the nodes are connected and can communicate.

-As I stated in the video, <a href="http://stackoverflow.com/questions/13868214/what-are-security-risks-when-running-an-erlang-cluster" target="_blank">you have to be careful with security here</a>.
+As I stated in the video, <a href="http://stackoverflow.com/questions/13868214/what-are-security-risks-when-running-an-erlang-cluster">you have to be careful with security here</a>.
 Owning one Elixir/Erlang node generally means you own all of them.
 Keeping as much as you can safe and secure behind your firewall is probably the the safest bet.

 ### Wrapup